EDUCBA Logo

 Introduction to MySQL IF Function

 MySQL IF Function is a control function in MySQL that helps us to manage and manipulate decision-making related work on the conditional basis.
-There might be a situation when you want to execute certain function or retrieve certain value from the table on basis of some condition fulfillment and if their is any failure of that condition then you might want to execute some other code or retrieve some other value.
-Here, MySQL IF function comes to rescue and can be used to make the execution of MySQL statements on conditional basis.
+There might be a situation when you want to execute a certain function or retrieve a certain value from the table based on some condition fulfillment.
+If that condition fails, you might want to execute some other code or retrieve another value.
+Here, the MySQL IF function comes to the rescue and can be used to make the execution of MySQL statements on a conditional basis.

-IF function is one of the control flow functions of MySQL that help us to perform a certain operation on the successful result of the condition and some other kind of operation of behavior on the failure of the conditional expression.
-Hence, if the function of MySQL is also referred to as IF THEN ELSE or IF-ELSE function in MySQL.
+Suppose function is one of MySQL’s control flow functions that help us perform a particular operation on the condition’s successful result and some other behavior operation on the failure of the conditional expression.
+Hence, the function of MySQL is also referred to as the IF THEN ELSE or IF-ELSE function in MySQL.

 Syntax and Working of MySQL IF Function